JereKuusela/valheim-expand_world/README.md

 - data: ZDO data override.
 For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands).
 - objectSwap: List to swap child objects to some other objects.
 Format is `id:swapid` or `id,swapid:weight,swapid2:weight2,...`.
 - objectData: List to set child object data.
 Format is `id,data`.
+  - id: Prefab name.
+  - data: ZDO data override.
 - objects: List to add new objects.
-Format is `id,posX,posZ,posY,rotY,rotX,rotZ`.
+Format is `id,posX,posZ,posY,rotY,rotX,rotZ,scaleX,scaleZ,scaleY,chance,data`.
+  - id: Prefab name.
+  - posX, posZ, posY: Offset from the location position.
+Defalt is 0.
+  - rotY, rotX, rotZ: Rotation.
+Default is 0.
+  - scaleX, scaleZ, scaleY: Scale.
+Default is 1.
+  - chance: Chance to spawn (from 0 to 1).
+Default is 1.
+  - data: ZDO data override.
 - applyRandomDamage (default: `false`): If true, pieces are randomly damaged.
 - exteriorRadius: How many meters are cleared, leveled or no build.
 If not given for blueprints, this is the radius of the blueprint (+ 2 meters).
 - clearArea (default: `false`): If true, vegetation is not placed within `exteriorRadius`.